kircherlab/hemoMIPs/README.md

 We added an example_results folder to enable the user to compare the output of the example_dataset analysis to our results.

+## Output files

+The pipeline outputs varies files as intermediate step as well as final analysis tables for the user to look at.
+In the `output/` folder a named `dataset/` folder will be generated containing all output files.
+Within this folder all processing files can be found in `mapping`, while the analysis tables and html report files can be found in `report`.

+### Mapping
+`/output/dataset/mapping/`
+The reads from the primary input fastq files are converted to BAM format and stored in `mapping/sample.bam` different lanes are split into `mapping/sample_l1.bam`. \
+Individual demultiplexed sample.bams can be found in `mapping/by_sample/`. \
+Each sample aligned and MIP arm trimmed can be found in BAM format in `mapping/aligned/` including BAM index files to visualize in IGV. \
+Sample information about the Inversion MIP design are stored in `mapping/inversion_mips` as individual Sample.bams and summarized in `mapping/inversion_mips/inversion_summary_counts.txt` \

 ## Pipeline description

 ### Primary sequence processing